 ON [(PARTITIONS OVER num)]

-• Create a DLM policy by executing the ALTER TABLE statement
+Create a DLM policy with ALTER TABLE

 ALTER TABLE tbl_name